manics/jupyterhub-kubetemplatespawner/README.md

 This takes a set of parameterised Helm templates that deploy a JupyterHub singleuser server, then:

-- creates a temporary Helm `values.yaml` file with JupyterHub variables (e.g. user and server name)
+- creates a temporary Helm `values.yaml` file with JupyterHub template variables
 - runs `helm template ...`
 - deploys the templated manifests

-The following template variables are available:
+### The following template variables are available

 Raw user and server: